kirayatail/rsk-bingo/README.md

 # Rsk-bingo

-A bingo app for the podcast "Rollspelsklubben
+A bingo app for the podcast [Rollspelsklubben](https://rollspelsklubben.com/)

 ## Requirements